-Now one of the most popular traditional herbal remedies in use today, Echinacea is widely used as a way to reduce the severity of the effects of colds and flu – but this little purple plant has had a colourful history.
+One of the most popular traditional herbal remedies in use today, Echinacea is widely used as a traditional way to reduce the severity of the effects of colds and flu.
+But it might surprise you to learn that this little purple plant has had a colourful history.

-The name Echinacea comes from the Greek work ‘echino’ meaning prickly or spiny as the centre of the daisy-like plant looks rather like a sea-urchin.
+The name Echinacea comes from the Greek word ‘echino’ meaning prickly or spiny, as the centre of the daisy-like plant looks rather like a sea-urchin.
 Some species are also known as coneflowers.
-There are nine distinct species of Echinacea plant, which is part of the Asteraceae family, although only Echinacea purpurea is used as a traditional herbal remedy.
+There are nine distinct species of Echinacea plant, which is part of the Asteraceae family, although Echinacea purpurea is the only one used as a traditional herbal remedy.